 With that in mind, I contacted a St Barth twitter account for information, which totally ignored me.
 Not a good start.
 Still, full of excitement and determination, I contacted a St Barth official IG account which nicely offered the contact details of supposedly, the only guide on the island.
 I was thrilled and immediately contacted her, all the while imagining myself walking up and down the hilly island.

 Well, as in all the greatest stories, nothing at all like that happened.
-Helene, who is indeed the only hiking guide in St Barth, also ignored my email and messages, so there was a not a chance I could stick to my original program.
-(This is her email address [email protected] – good luck, and please let me know if you find her, and how it goes).
+Helene, who is indeed the only hiking guide in St Barth, also ignored my email and messages, so there was not chance I could stick to my original program.

 Of course, it takes a lot more than that to dampen my spirits, and I knew I would figure out what to do once I was on the island, certain that the hotel concierge would help me.